Turkey Hill (Linthicum Heights, Maryland)

-Turkey Hill is a historic home at Linthicum Heights, Anne Arundel County, Maryland, United States.
+Turkey Hill is a historic home at Linthicum Heights, Maryland, United States.
 It was built about 1822 by William Linthicum.
 Originally the house consisted of a 1 1/2-story frame section and a three-story field stone section linked together by an open porch.
 As the family increased in size, Linthicum added another story to the frame portion, making it two and a half stories high.
 Also on the property is a birdhouse, modeled after Camden Station in Baltimore City; a late-19th-century carriage house; a late-19th-century meathouse; and an early-20th-century garage also stand on the property.

 Turkey Hill was listed on the National Register of Historic Places in 1979.